KRISHNA-5478/Voice-Controlled-Email-Assistant/README.md

    git clone https://github.com/your-username/your-repo-name.git
 Navigate to the project folder:

-bash
-Copy
-Edit
 cd your-repo-name

 Install the required dependencies:

-bash
-Copy
-Edit
 pip install -r requirements.txt
 🚀 How to Run:
 Make sure you have Python 3.x installed.

 Run the program:

-bash
-Copy
-Edit
-python email_assistant.py
+python email_auto.py

 👥 Contributing:
 Feel free to fork this repo and make contributions!
 Pull requests are welcome. 🌐

 📜 License:
 This project is open-source and available under the MIT License.

-Connect with me:
+Connect with me

-LinkedIn
+LinkedIn 👥 Contributing:

-yaml
-Copy
-Edit

----
+Feel free to fork this repo and make contributions!
+Pull requests are welcome. 🌐

+📜 License:
+This project is open-source and available under the MIT License.

 ### **requirements.txt**